tokamak-network/tokamak-multichain/contracts/README.md

-# Multichain Tokmak Contract List
+# Multi Chain Tokmak Contract List

-The Multichain Tokamak contract list is a list of contracts managed by Tokamak Network and the maintainers of this repo.
+The Multi Chain Tokamak contract list is a list of contracts managed by Tokamak Network and the maintainers of this repo.
 These contracts have been deployed on Titan, Ethereum and Testnets.

 # Review and Merge Process